sebastianLedzianowski/django/README.md

 ---
 ## Usage 🚀

 1.This is where you should connect to the database.
-The project was adapted to the PostgreSQL database and created locally using Docker.
+The project was adapted to the PostgresSQL database and created locally using Docker.

 ---
-An example command to enable a PostgreSQL database using Docker.
+An example command to enable a PostgresSQL database using Docker.
 ```bash
 docker run --name db-postgres -p 5432:5432 -e POSTGRES_PASSWORD=12345 -d postgres
 ```